 2.4.2.
 Adult Fish Facilities – Adult Fish Passage Season (March 1 – November 30).

 Maintain water velocity between 1.5 feet per second (fps) and 4 fps (2 fps preferred) for the full length of the powerhouse collection channel and the lower ends of the fish ladders that are below tailwater.
-Measure water velocities directly and monitor during fishway inspections to verify channels are operating between 1.5 and 4 fps.
+Measure water velocities once per week during fishway inspections to verify channels are operating between 1.5 and 4 fps.
+If the velocity reading is out of criteria, weekly readings will increase to three times a week until proper conditions are met.

 Comments: